Misakihime21/Luna/README.md

 - rooms
 - lightswitch is connected to any BP_Lights by index
 - basement switcher that turns lights on
+- broken table screamer
+- press E to interact text
+- sound effects

+- basement key
+- basement door with a lock
+- sleeping mom
+- commentary base

 ----------

 TODO LIST

+- KEYBUG - trace to check

+- broken plate screamer
+- a demon - two glowing eyes

+- flashlight in Luna's hands

+- end cutscene

 Locations
 - toilet
 - closet in the corridor
 - parent's bathroom

-- broken table and a plate screamer
-- a demon - two glowing eyes

-- bugfix switcher interactions - check with the linetrace

-- flashlight in Luna's hands?

-- commentary text (like Press E to interact)
-- Luna's commentary (dialogue text)

-- sound effects
-- acceleration  (can be turned on after seeing mom)

-- glowing material for big switch

 ADDITIONAL
 - molding (плинтус)
 - drawer opening
 - door opening on the opposite direction from player

-- basement key
+- acceleration can be turned on after seeing mom

 GENERAL IDEA